nicksstapleton/blog/_posts/2024-10-21-logos-buyers-guide.md

 <figure style="width: 250px" class="align-right">
   <img src="{{ site.url }}{{ site.baseurl }}/assets/images/2025LogosLibraryPlatinum.jpg" alt="">
 </figure>
 The Platinum Library is a great entry point for academic study or more advanced exegesis and sermon prep.
-This package includes all of the Gold package resources but also adds more technical commentaries and theological studies resources.
+In a word, this library is more nerdy and will serve those wanting to go deeper.
+This package includes all of the Gold library resources but also adds more technical and theological studies resources.

 - _Preaching the Word Commentary Series Collection (42 vols.)_
 - _Anchor Yale Bible Dictionary (6 vols.)_